CodeGanesha/post_clerk/README.md

 # Post Clerk

-A postal service is delivers based on weight only.
+A postal service delivers based on weight only.
 Like most post services in Europe will.

 This extension adds a office_clerk/shipping_method model to do this.